How to sell your book

 - Creating demand — generating active interest in your book that leads people to seek it out

-The main tools in an author’s online marketing toolkit are a website, metadata and search engine optimisation, social media, email and online advertising.
+The main tools in an author’s online marketing toolkit are a website (or similar, such as Facebook business page), metadata and search engine optimisation, social media, email and online advertising.
 In addition, there are specific techniques aimed at Amazon because of its dominance in online book and ebook sales.
 See details below of my free online course that explains these.

 Marketing advice for self-publishers